History of the Memorial

 One man can make a difference

-I purchased a wonderful book written by my friend Mr. Joe Todd about the USS Oklahoma.
-Mr Todd spent countless hours interviewing the surviving crew of the USS Oklahoma
+My name is Kevin King and I purchased a wonderful book written by my friend, Mr. Joe Todd, about the USS Oklahoma.
+Mr. Todd spent countless hours interviewing the surviving crew of the USS Oklahoma.

-Three ships didn’t make out of that harbor alive after the Japanese attack.
+Three ships didn’t make it out of that harbor alive after the Japanese attack.

 USS Arizona (BB-39) 1,177 officers and crewmen